-Social host liability, the legal term for the criminal and civil responsibility of a person who furnishes liquor to a guest, can have a serious impact on party throwers.
-Social host liability, also known as “Dram Shop Liability” laws vary widely from state to state, but 43 states have them on the books.
+Also known as “Dram Shop Liability,” social host liability laws vary widely from state to state, but 43 states have them on the books.
 Most of these laws also offer an injured person, such as the victim of a drunk driver, a method to sue the person who served the alcohol.
 There are circumstances under these laws where criminal charges may also apply.

-While a social host is not liable for injuries sustained by a drunken guest (as they are also negligent), the host can be held liable for third parties, and may even be liable for passengers of the guest who have been injured in their car.
+While a social host is not liable for injuries sustained by a drunken guest (as the guest is also negligent), the host can be held liable for harm to third parties, and even for passengers of the guest who have been injured in their car.

-If you plan to serve alcohol at a party consider the following tips along with other considerations to promote safe alcohol consumption and reduce your social host liability exposure:
+Remember that a good host is a responsible host.
+If you plan to serve alcohol at a party, promote safe alcohol consumption and take these steps to reduce your social host liability exposure:

 - Make sure you understand your state laws.
-Before sending out party invitations, familiarize yourself with your state’s social host liability laws.
-These laws vary widely from state to state.
+These laws vary widely from state to state (see final chart).
 Some states do not impose any liability on social hosts.
 Others limit liability to injuries that occur on the host’s premises.
 Some extend the host’s liability to injuries that occur anywhere a guest who has consumed alcohol goes.
 Many states have laws that pertain specifically to furnishing alcohol to minors.

 - Consider venues other than your home for the party.
 Hosting your party at a restaurant or bar with a liquor license, rather than at your home, will help minimize liquor liability risks.